-Breville Fast Slow Cooker Recall
+Breville Pressure Cooker Recall

 Breville received at least 5 reports of people who suffered burns — including 2nd-degree burns to the hands, arms, or stomach — as well as 5 reports of steam or scalding hot contents exploding out of the Fast Slow Cooker due to built-up pressure.

 The problem with the recalled pressure cookers appears to be a faulty lid sealing gasket:

 “The sealing gasket can be incorrectly inserted upside down on the locked on lid which can allow the unexpected release of built-up air from the cookers.
 This poses a risk of hot food exploding on the user or consumers nearby.”